Wander03/tidyclust/tests/testthat/_snaps/freq_itemsets.md

     Code
       extract_centroids(fi_fit)
     Condition
-      Error in `extract_centroids()`:
+      Error in `extract_fit_summary()`:
       !
 Centroids are not usfeul for frequent itemsets, we suggust looking at the frequent itemsets directly.
 Please use arules::inspect() on the fit of your cluster specification.

 # printing